vaclisinc/InningIQ/README.md

 # [InningIQ](https://inningiq.web.app) - AI-Powered Baseball Analysis Assistant

-[InningIQ](https://inningiq.web.app) [(old jyBaseball plan)](https://github.com/vaclisinc/jyBaseball) is an AI-driven platform designed to lower the barriers to baseball data analysis.
+[InningIQ](https://inningiq.web.app) is an AI-driven platform designed to lower the barriers to baseball data analysis.
 By integrating powerful language models, InningIQ provides a conversational interface that allows users to effortlessly interact with data, visualize insights, and generate custom web scraping code.
 Whether you're a baseball YouTuber, analyst, or amateur team coach, InningIQ simplifies the entire process, saving you time and effort.

 ## Features